jdrichardsappacad/react-2021/week-15/quizzes/02-redux-quiz.md

     <answer correct>State is read-only</answer>
     <answer correct>Changes to the store are only made with pure functions</answer>
     <answer>Redux must use a two-way data flow</answer>
-    <explanation>The three principles of Redux are the 1.
+    <explanation>The three principles of Redux are: 1.
 Single Source of
     Truth, 2.
 State is read-only, and 3.
 Changes to the store are only made with pure functions</explanation>
   </question>